martbetz/martbetz.github.io/faq.md

 ### Why not have a guestbook? ###

-No one would ever read it.
+No one would read it.

 ### How can I reach you? ###